Data Ingestion Guide

 • Click on the Create Dataset button.
 (If successful, you will see Dataset created)

-Users with a CAC/PIV card can label datasets as either CUI or Unclassified.
-In contrast, users without a CAC/PIV card are limited to labeling datasets as Unclassified.
-If you do not possess a CAC/PIV card but need to label a dataset as CUI, please contact Support at support@asksage.ai for assistance.
+CAC/PIV Card Access: Users with a CAC/PIV card can label datasets as either CUI or Unclassified.
+Users without a CAC/PIV card are limited to labeling datasets as Unclassified.
+If you need to label a dataset as CUI but do not possess a CAC/PIV card, please contact Support at support@asksage.ai for assistance.

 After creating a dataset, you can now start ingesting data into Ask Sage.

-1) As a best practice, it is recommended have a clear naming convention for your datasets to easily identify them when ingesting data.
+• Use a clear naming convention for your datasets to easily identify them when ingesting data

-2) On your local machine, you can create a folder with the same name as the dataset you created in Ask Sage.
-This will help you organize your data locally and easily upload it to Ask Sage.
+• On your local machine, create a folder with the same name as the dataset you created in Ask Sage to help organize your data locally and easily upload it

 Upload/Ingest Data